scenerystack/community/docs/guides/faqs.md

 ??? question "How do I get started with SceneryStack?"
     Head over to the [Development Pathways Guide](pathways.md).

-??? question "How do I get started making a simulation?"
+??? question "How do I get started If I want to make a simulation?"
-    Head over to the [Development Pathways Guide for Path 2](pathways.md#path-2-using-scenerystack-to-make-interactive-stem-simulations).
+    Head over to the [Development Pathways Guide for Path B](pathways.md#path-b-using-scenerystack-framework-to-make-highly-interactive-experiences).

-    The best resources available to you can be found in the [Development Overview](./info-sync/simulation-development-overview.md) and other documentation found or linked to on this site.
-Small test projects, academic projects (e.g., education research for a Ph.D.), or open source curriculum projects have all successfully developed custom simulations, leveraging our code base (See [Simulation Examples](./guides/simulation-examples.md)).
+    The best resources at this time can be found in the [Development Overview](../info-sync/simulation-development-overview.md) and other documentation found or linked to on this site.
+Small test projects, academic projects (e.g., education research for a Ph.D.), or open source curriculum projects have all successfully developed custom simulations, leveraging our code base (See [Simulation Examples](../guides/simulation-examples.md)).
 It requires expertise in design and JavaScript/TypeScript, but it is very possible for dedicated developers and teams.
 If you have made significant progress and are committed to your STEM simulation, please reach out to us through the [community discussion forum](https://github.com/orgs/scenerystack/discussions) to discuss any support we may be able to provide.

     **If you are a commercial organization interested in contracting with PhET to make simulations:**
     See the [PhET website page regarding simulation development](https://phet.colorado.edu/en/about/source-code) for more information.